MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-network-unlock-issues.md

 ## Tip: Detect whether BitLocker Network Unlock is enabled on a specific computer

 > [!TIP]
-> You can use the following steps on computers with either x64 or x32 UEFI firmware.
-You can also script these commands.
+> BitLocker Network Unlock can be detetected if it is enabled on a specific computer use the following steps on UEFI computers:
 >
 > 1. Open an elevated command prompt window and run the following command:
 >